Radon testing is a simple and affordable way to protect your family from a slow and silent killer.

 While radon is present around the world, it can be especially troublesome in certain regions where there are high concentrations of uranium in the ground, such as specific areas in New England and northern regions of the United States.

 The first step to protect yourself and your family is to check the concentration of radon in the home.
 I provide radon tests using specialized equipment to give you an accurate measurement of radon concentration levels.
 If the radon measurement is greater than 4 picocuries per liter, then it is recommended that you install a radon mitigation system.
 The most common radon mitigation systems use a fan to pull in radon from beneath the house, and vent it outdoors where it is quickly diluted to safe levels.

-NOTICE: THE RADON CERTIFICATION ACT REQUIRES THAT ANYONE WHO PERFORMS RADON TESTING, MITIGATION, OR LABORATORY ANALYSIS ACTIVITIES MUST BE CERTIFIED BY THE PENNSYLVANIA DEPARTMENT OF ENVIRONMENTAL PROTECTION.
+NOTICE FOR PENNSYLVANIA: THE RADON CERTIFICATION ACT REQUIRES THAT ANYONE WHO PERFORMS RADON TESTING, MITIGATION, OR LABORATORY ANALYSIS ACTIVITIES MUST BE CERTIFIED BY THE PENNSYLVANIA DEPARTMENT OF ENVIRONMENTAL PROTECTION.
 ANY PERSON PROVIDING THESE RADON SERVICES SHALL PRESENT TO THE CLIENT A CURRENT DEP-ISSUED PHOTO IDENTIFICATION CARD UPON REQUEST.
 IF YOU HAVE QUESTIONS, YOU MAY CONTACT DEP AT THE BUREAU OF RADIATION PROTECTION, DEPARTMENT OF ENVIRONMENTAL PROTECTION, P.O.
 BOX 8469, HARRISBURG, PA., 17105-8469, (717) 783-3594.